intervalplace/Interval/README.md

 *Release 0.80.0 · protocol spec v0.80 · consensus spec v1.9 · rules hash `d1a37c706f7d12bd…`.
 These four move together; a change to any is a new release.*

+**CURRENTLY IN PRIVATE TESTING.
+ONCE IT IS PUBLICLY FOUNDED, THE WORLD WILL STAY THE SAME FOREVER**

 Interval is a decentralized MMO.
 The game is a deterministic state machine, the spec is the constitution, and the rules are the authority: not a server.
 The world advances in fixed intervals, ticks, and